dib-lab/2022-paper-branchwater-software/manuscript.md

 stored, they are good basic components in the implementation of systems that allow searching large collections of datasets.

-This has been used in two papers so far - Lumian et al, Viehgewer et al.
+This has been used in two papers so far - Lumian et al, Viehweger et al. [@viehweger].
+Viehweger et al. [@viehweger] used branchwater to find a metagenome containing an additional *Klebsiella pneumoniae* for a large scale analysis of outbreak data, while Lumian et al. conducted a global biogeography analysis of five new antarctic cyanobacteria.

 We expect more use cases, and more elaborate use cases, to emerge over the next few years.
 The low cost of search is particularly enabling